JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-09-10-Apul-Genome-NCBI-Upload.md

 ## Submit!

 SAMN46708315 - assigned biosample number.
 SRA currently processing submission as of 2/6/24.
+Downloaded attributes file and will put on github repo.